-- Divide students into small groups or pairs. - Ask students to list the issues that arise in the film. - Ask each student to individually rate each issue for:
+- Divide students into small groups or pairs. - Ask students to list the issues that arise in the film. - Ask each student to individually rate each issue for: - a.
+How often it happens - b.

-- b.
 Whether or not it is important to them - Ask small groups to discuss which issues arise most often, and which they feel are most important. - Reconvene as a full class and discuss which issues are most common and which are most important.